Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 intrepidmuseum.org

-Visitors to the legendary aircraft carrier will be amazed by the Space Shuttle Pavilion, where they’ll get a close-up look at a retired NASA space shuttle, a former military submarine kids can walk through, and the interactive Exploreum.
+Visitors to the legendary aircraft carrier will see the Space Shuttle Pavilion, where they’ll get a close-up look at a retired NASA space shuttle, a former military submarine kids can walk through, and the interactive Exploreum.

 IRON PEAK SPORTS & EVENTS